firedot/terraform_github_provider/README.md

 ```
 terraform apply
 ```
-5. Enter the GitHub username of the user which you want to add as a collaborater.
+5. Enter the GitHub username of the user which you want to add as a collaborator.

-6. Add description for your repository.
+6. Add description for your GitHub repository.

  This process will  create a repository with the name ** *repo1* **  and will provide admin permissions to the user whose username you provided.